jacobwsmith/comparison-build-tools/README.md

 ### Example Gulp

-This example contains a gulp build step that concatinates, minifies, and .
+This example contains a gulp build step that concatenates and minifies the css and javascript.
+The idea is that each page would contain a global and page specific version of the js and css greatly reducing the number of requests.

+TODO:
+  - TemplateCache the html templates to cut down on the number of requests

 Run Example:
 ```sh